rondrae/aws-bootcamp-cruddur-2023/journal/week1.md

 # Notifications

 Adding the frontend notification page by copying and editing the code from the main page and also added the notification backend.
 I used my name as the poster and set my like count to 99 because I am cool like that.
 Each time I made a change I and relaunch the container, I assume this because I am running it locally and not using Gitpod.

+# DB

+To get postgres working locally with git bash, I had to first download and install then edit the windows environment path to get it to work.
+Just typing psql it tried to connect with using my windows user account which does not exist in postgres.
+So I had to use psql -u postgres.
+I now have 4 containers running in my docker compose file and I am ready for week 2.
+I also installed and configured AWS CLI.